Kim Tocchio, ’19, is dipping her toes in the water this summer in more ways than one.

 Working at Tidmarsh has opened Daniel’s eyes to the variety of creatures in the Bay State.

 “I had no idea we had so much around,” the biology major from Bridgewater said.
 “I’ve come to learn there’s a lot of really beautiful wildlife that live around here.
 I feel like more people should go out and experience what Massachusetts has to offer.”
-(Story by Brian Benson, photos by Drew Cambra, ’19, University News)
+(Photos by Drew Cambra, ’19, University News)